Back to Blog

 The problem is not your price.
 The problem is you gave them nothing to compare except price.

-Multi-option estimates change the game.
+Multi-option estimates change this dynamic.
 Instead of accept/reject, customers choose their comfort level.
 Psychology shifts from "is this worth $8,000?" to "which option fits my budget?"

 The Psychology Behind Good/Better/Best